Maria Paula Quintero Arteta

 "We have each been challenged to learn and grow - and to overcome adversity," says undergraduate commencement speaker Maria Paula Quintero Arteta.
 The final year of Maria Paula's undergraduate experience at Duquesne was something she could have never predicted.
 As the pandemic changed her spring, summer and fall, she took it all in stride and forged ahead with bigger goals in mind.

-Raised in Cartagena, Colombia, the soon-to-be Summa Cum Laude graduate spent a large portion of her time on the Bluff helping other students feel more connected to the campus community.
+Raised in Cartagena, Colombia, the 2020 summa cum laude graduate spent a large portion of her time on the Bluff helping other students feel more connected to the campus community.
 Maria Paula is a long-serving Cultural Ambassador and was this year elected as a Co-Director.
 Guiding other international students started for Maria Paula her first year at Duquesne during the English as a Second Language (ESL) Program's conversation hours because her English was so good.
 She remarked that she felt empathy for new students who were working to better their English language skills.

 Maria Paula has also been a Resident Assistant (RA) in St. Ann Hall and served as the Residence Hall Association (RHA) Executive President and St. Ann Hall Residence Hall Council President.
 "Being able to guide them (first-year students) through those first steps of the whole college process is nice.
 It's also the family that you build with the other RAs because now you're friends for life.
 It's those relationships."
 For her efforts on behalf of RHA, Maria was awarded the 2019 Student Leader of the Year by the Center for Student Involvement.